astromatt/book-dev/ekosystem-narzedziowy/ci-cd/jenkins.rst

 Node
 ^^^^
-``node`` allocates an executor and workspace in the Jenkins environment.
+``node`` allocates an executor and workspace in the Jenkins environment:

 .. code-block:: groovy

     node {